Rather than paying for tiered bundles of features, more and more SaaS customers are now paying based on what they use.

 So, how does that work with value-based pricing?

 Here’s a quick per-seat pricing example: A prospect comes in with 20 seats and they have a predicted lifetime value (LTV) that’s based on those 20 seats.

 If those seats are known, the data has to be captured.
 Based on that data, you can do value-based pricing.
 You might also be willing to bid two times higher for that prospect, as compared to someone who only comes in with 10 seats because you are matching your value-based pricing model with value-based bidding and Google Ads.

 Do keep in mind, though, that while this strategy can improve performance and profits, there are certain smart bidding pitfalls to watch out for.
 When executing a value-based bidding campaign, focus on ensuring enough past data and carefully segmenting your audience.

 Value-based pricing is quickly gaining momentum within the SaaS industry, and for good reason – it is customer-focused, makes improving your products an ongoing process, and, ultimately, lets you price higher.

 Combining it with value-based bidding can be quite challenging to get right, but when you do, it’s an extremely effective way for driving up your profits.

 Ready for more digital marketing inspiration?
-Check out our blog and discover the difference between performance and growth marketing.
+Check out our blog and discover the difference between growth marketing vs performance marketing.